BE in Electronics and Communication Engineering | Tribhuvan University

-One of the major driving forces for information technology revolution is the advancement in electronics and communication engineering.
-This field of engineering has very inspiring scope today and in future without any doubt.
+One of the major driving forces for information technology revolution is the advancement in electronics and communication.
+This field has very inspiring scope today as well as in future without any doubt.
 One can sit at home and can send audio and video to his loved ones, this is because of broad band technologies.
-Our lives are heavily influenced by electronic device and those graduates who are pursuing electronics and communication surely have bright future ahead.
-In this communication hungry world where billions of rupees are spent in refinement of electronics and communication devices, the engineers working in this field can earn very hefty sum of money.
+Our lives are heavily influenced by electronic device and those students who are pursuing electronics and communication will surely have bright future ahead.
+In this communication hungry world, where billions of rupees are spent in refinement of electronics and communication devices, the engineers working in this field can earn very hefty sum of money.

-Some of the specific works the electronics and communication engineers can pursue are:
+Some of the specific job areas, where the electronics and communication engineers can work are:

-- The graduates can work in government organization and private companies for installation, operation and maintenance of electronics equipment's and systems.
+The graduates can work in government organization as well as in private companies for installation, operation and maintenance of electronics equipment's and systems.

-- Defense, space, organizations involved in research employ electronics engineers who are competent in design and development of complex devices, signal processing systems and telecommunication.
+Defense, space, organizations involved in research hire electronics engineers who are competent in design and development of complex devices, signal processing systems and telecommunication.

-- Design and fabrication of devices, integration of circuits, embedding of systems, handling electronic equipment's are the work which is done by those engineering graduates.
+Design and fabrication of devices, integration of circuits, embedding of systems, handling electronic equipment's are the work which is done by those graduates.